Frequently Asked Questions About Home Dialysis

 Q: Am I the right person for at home dialysis?

 A: You and your doctor will decide if at-home dialysis is right for you.
 Together, you'll discuss the quality of life benefits, as well as any medical risks.
 Naturally, your doctor will use his or her judgment to determine whether you are a good candidate for dialysis at home and guide your decision based on your individual needs.

 Q: What are the quality of life benefits of at-home dialysis?

 A: For those who want to work, maintain an active lifestyle or need a flexible schedule, at-home dialysis can provide the freedom you're looking for with the lifesaving treatment you need.
 Home dialysis makes having a job easier because it can provide you the convenience of scheduling your treatments around your personal needs.
 It has been reported that quality of life is improved for patients who perform dialysis at home.

 Q: Can anyone do home dialysis?

 A: Our experience is that nearly anybody can learn how to do home dialysis.
 Many patients perform peritoneal dialysis (PD) with no assistance.
 In general, most home hemodialysis (HHD) patients like to have a dialysis partner who can assist them with their treatments.
 This can be a spouse, parent, child, professional caregiver or other responsible individual who can be relied upon to provide support.
-The most important consideration for at-home dialysis is a patient who wants to take greater responsibility for their care.
-While doing dialysis at home does take some time and effort, there are significant clinical and lifestyle benefits.
+One of the most important considerations for at-home dialysis is a patient who wants to take greater responsibility for their care.
+While doing dialysis at home does take some time and effort, there can be significant clinical and lifestyle benefits.
 The flexibility provided by dialyzing on your own schedule is especially valued by patients who: